Why Does Polyester Make You Smell? The Fiber Science

 Individual skin microbiome composition also matters.
 Skin bacteria — particularly Corynebacterium — metabolize apocrine sweat into odor precursors before those compounds ever transfer to fabric.
 So while Corynebacterium itself does not colonize textiles (as noted above), the ratio of Corynebacterium to Staphylococcus on the skin determines the composition of odorants deposited onto the fabric.

 Sterndorff et al. (2020) demonstrated that these individual differences in skin microbiome influence how much odor any fabric accumulates.
 Since polyester acquires its microbiome entirely from the wearer, two identical shirts can develop entirely different odor profiles.
+The same sweat-and-fiber interaction explains why moisture-management decisions matter beyond apparel — see bamboo sheets for night sweats for how bedding fiber chemistry affects overnight perspiration.

 Sources

-• Callewaert, C., De Maeseneire, E., Kerckhof, F. M., Verliefde, A., Van de Wiele, T., & Boon, N. (2014).
-Microbial odor profile of polyester and cotton clothes after a fitness session.
-Applied and Environmental Microbiology, 80(21), 6611–6619.
+- Callewaert, C., De Maeseneire, E., Kerckhof, F. M., Verliefde, A., Van de Wiele, T., & Boon, N. (2014) — Microbial odor profile of polyester and cotton clothes after a fitness session, Applied and Environmental Microbiology, 80(21), 6611–6619. doi.org/10.1128/AEM.01422-14

-• McQueen, R. H., Laing, R. M., Brooks, H. J. L., & Niven, B. E. (2007).
-Odor intensity in apparel fabrics and the link with bacterial populations.
-Textile Research Journal, 77(7), 449–456.
+- McQueen, R. H., Laing, R. M., Brooks, H. J. L., & Niven, B. E. (2007) — Odor Intensity in Apparel Fabrics and the Link with Bacterial Populations, Textile Research Journal, 77(7), 449–456. doi.org/10.1177/0040517507074816

-• Abdul-Bari, M. M., McQueen, R. H., Nguyen, H., Wismer, W. V., de la Mata, A. P., & Harynuk, J. J. (2020).
-Synthetic textiles as a source of persistent odor: Mechanistic insights into odor retention in polyester.
-Textile Research Journal, 90(17–18), 2052–2065.
+- Abdul-Bari, M. M., McQueen, R. H., de la Mata, A. P., Batcheller, J. C., & Harynuk, J. J. (2020) — Retention and release of odorants in cotton and polyester fabrics following multiple soil/wash procedures, Textile Research Journal, 90(17–18), 2052–2065. doi.org/10.1177/0040517520914411

-• Møllebjerg, A., Palmén, L. G., Gori, K., & Meyer, R. L. (2021).
-The bacterial life cycle in textiles is governed by fiber hydrophobicity.
-Microbiology Spectrum, 9(2), e01185-21.
+- Møllebjerg, A., Palmén, L. G., Gori, K., & Meyer, R. L. (2021) — The Bacterial Life Cycle in Textiles is Governed by Fiber Hydrophobicity, Microbiology Spectrum, 9(2), e01185-21. doi.org/10.1128/spectrum.01185-21

-• Morton, W. E., & Hearle, J. W. S. (2008).
-Physical Properties of Textile Fibres (4th ed.).
-Woodhead Publishing.
+- Morton, W. E. & Hearle, J. W. S. (2008) — Physical Properties of Textile Fibres (4th ed.), Woodhead Publishing